 - For how many days would you like to come to the office premises?

 - Do you desire any activities or processes to keep remote?

 - Are there certain meetings to conduct in-person only?

 - Do you wish to come to the office on specific days only?

 - How do you prefer to collaborate with others?

-Getting responses to all these questions will give a better opportunity to restructure the workplace concerning employee feedback.
+Getting responses to all these questions will give a better opportunity to restructure the business and workplace concerning employee feedback.
 Making such efforts will keep the employees productive and happy enough to perform their job, ultimately helping to attract and retain the best talents.